sideria/An-Angle-in-Trigonometry/source/preface.rst

 with all the contributors for creating such a wonderful piece of vector graphics library for TeX.

-I must say thanks to my family particularly to my parents, wife and my son whose precious time I have taken to write this book and gave them numerous trouble in general.
-They have been the major force which supported while writing it.
-This book would not have been possible without their support.

 There have been many teachers in my life who have helped me with various lessons in life and otherwise.
 I will try to remember all of them here and seek forgiveness if I miss anyone.
 My math teachers Yogendra Yadav, Hriday Nayaran